1. What personal information about me does Loop collect or hold?

 We do not disclose or transfer personal information outside Australia, except where a user makes use of our Service overseas, in which case personal information may be sent to that user’s device as a necessary part of their use of the Service (but we still do not store personal information on any server overseas).

 We store personal information on a secure server in Australia operated by a third party.

 We take reasonable steps to protect our databases, including by internal and external security and restricting access within the organisation to personal information to those who have a need to know.
 We implement and maintain technological products to protect against unauthorised computer access and regularly review our technology to maintain security.

-We treat website and credit card security seriously and endeavour to provide a secure, safe platform through which to conduct transactions (if any).
+We treat our platform security (including the security of our apps or website) and credit card security seriously and endeavour to provide a secure, safe platform through which to conduct transactions (if any).

 7. Access and correction